IBM-Cloud/HybridBanking-Android/README.md

 1. The source code for the Feedback Manager is located here: (https://github.com/IBM-Bluemix/HybridBanking-FeedbackManager)
 2. If you have **git** installed you could simply clone the repository.
 If you don't have `git`, click on **Download Zip** and extract the downloaded zip archive to a directory on your computer.
 3. Open **server.js** using your favorite editor and update these two lines below.
 You can find these values by clicking **Show Credentials** under IBM Push Notifications in your Bluemix Mobile Backend dashboard.
-This will allow this application to talk to the Bluemix mobile push service.
+This will allow the application to talk to the Bluemix mobile push service.
 Look in the "credentials" block:

   ```
   var IBMPushNotifications_url = "http://imfpush.ng.bluemix.net/imfpush/v1/apps/....";
   var IBMPushNotifications_appSecret  = "48xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";
   ```
 ![alt tag](https://raw.githubusercontent.com/IBM-Bluemix/HybridBanking-Android/master/images/MobilePushCredentials.png)

-Push this application to Bluemix.
+4. Push this application to Bluemix using the Cloud Foundry command line interface (`cf`).
+First you need to change to the directory where you put the code in step D2.
+Then you login to Bluemix.
+The commands shows how to do this for the North America/Dallas endpoint.
+If you would like to use another data center, e.g. London, the enpoint URL would be "https://api.eu-gb.bluemix.net".
+The name **pickAUniqueAppName** shown below is the application name you will be using later on to access the Feedback Manager.
+It needs to be unique within the Bluemix region.
 ```
 cd <location of your app>
 cf login -a https://api.ng.bluemix.net
 cf push <pickAUniqueAppName>
 ```
-Bind the [**Language Translation**](https://console.ng.bluemix.net/catalog/services/language-translation/) and [**Tone Analyzer**](https://console.ng.bluemix.net/catalog/services/tone-analyzer) services (in the Bluemix Labs catalog at the bottom of the regular catalog) to this application.
+5. Bind the [**Language Translation**](https://console.ng.bluemix.net/catalog/services/language-translation/) and [**Tone Analyzer**](https://console.ng.bluemix.net/catalog/services/tone-analyzer) services (in the Bluemix Labs catalog at the bottom of the regular catalog) to this application.

 ### E) Link Android Application to the Feedback Manager app
 The Android application for this demo will submit the feedback directly to the node.js application we just created.
 In a real world scenario, the app would write to a database leveraging the Secure Gateway service and the Feedback Manager application would read from that database.
 You could use API Management to expose that database as a Bluemix custom service.
 To keep the demo simple, the Android application will communicate directly to the Feedback Manager application.